Mark Hatfield: Later years and legacy

-Work is underway to start a Mark O. Hatfield Memorial Trail in the Columbia River Gorge, a 60-mile trail through much of the Mark O. Hatfield Wilderness area.

 From February 2000 to May 2008 Hatfield served on the board of directors for Oregon Health & Science University.
 His papers and book collection are stored in the Willamette University Archives and Special Collections, inside the Mark O. Hatfield Library.
 Senator Hatfield merited his own chapter in Tom Brokaw's The Greatest Generation.

-In 2014, a 90-minute documentary about Hatfield's Life and Career called The Gentleman of the Senate: Oregon's Mark Hatfield was released.
+In 2014, a 90-minute documentary about Hatfield's life and career called The Gentleman of the Senate: Oregon's Mark Hatfield was released.

 Hatfield was admitted to the Mark O. Hatfield Clinical Research hospital at the National Institutes of Health in Maryland in November 2010 for observation after his health began to decline.
 Mark Hatfield died at a care facility in Portland on August 7, 2011, after several years of illness.
 A specific cause of death was not immediately given.

 Works authored

 A selection of items Hatfield authored or contributed to: